Phillip Adams (writer): Early years

 Adams joined the Communist Party of Australia at age 16, while employed in advertising, but left at age 19.
 In a 2015 article for The Australian, Adams wrote that the Australian Security Intelligence Organisation (ASIO) opened a file on him when he was 15 as a "radicalised teenager ...
-Having replaced scouting’s woggle and knots with Stalin’s hammer and sickle..."
+Having replaced scouting’s woggle and knots with Stalin’s hammer and sickle."

-After his time in the Communist movement, Adams joined the Australian Labor Party, parting only after what he described in 2010 as "50 years of membership, through thick and thin".
+After his time in the communist movement, Adams joined the Australian Labor Party, parting only after what he described in 2010 as "50 years of membership, through thick and thin".

 Career

 Adams began his advertising career with Briggs & James and, later, with Brian Monahan and Lyle Dayman, became a partner in the agency Monahan Dayman Adams.
 He developed successful campaigns such as Life.
 Be in it., Slip, Slop, Slap, Break down the Barriers for the International Year of the Disabled Person and Care for Kids for the International Year of the Child, working with talent such as Fred Schepisi, Alex Stitt, Peter Best, Robyn Archer and Mimmo Cozzolino.
 Adams left the advertising industry in the 1980s.
 Monahan Dayman Adams purchased the successful Sydney agency MoJo in 1987 and carried on as MojoMDA.

-He wrote regular columns for The Age, The Australian, The Sydney Morning Herald, The National Times, Nation Review, The Courier-Mail, The Advertiser (Adelaide), The Examiner (Tasmania), The Bulletin and was a contributor to The New York Times, the Financial Times and The Times of London.
+He wrote regular columns for The Age, The Australian, Sydney Morning Herald, The National Times, Nation Review, The Courier-Mail, The Advertiser (Adelaide), The Examiner (Tasmania), The Bulletin and was a contributor to The New York Times, the Financial Times and The Times of London.
 He currently writes a weekly column for The Australian.